Leila Keivan

 Public space performance

-Other performers: Rand Ibrahim, Hala Masri, Katharina Hüttermann , Racheal Thorleifson
+Performers: Rand Ibrahim, Hala Masri, Katharina Hüttermann, Racheal Thorleifson

 Documentation: Carlos Santos